Skip to main content

 Understanding Dual Taxation Risk

 Without proper planning, you could pay taxes in both the US and India on the same retirement income.
 The US taxes its citizens on worldwide income regardless of where they live.
 India taxes Residents on worldwide income as well.
-If you're both a US citizen and Indian Resident, your retirement income could theoretically be taxed twice.

 How DTAA Prevents Double Taxation